By Nick Mancini

 Work with IT vendors that understand your industry.
-Make sure they appreciate the urgency of your business and have an understanding of metrics important to you, like the market data, order management and compliance providers.
-Deep industry knowledge and expertise means your IT team will understand the dynamics of your environment and provide the right services and partners for your business.
+Make sure they appreciate the urgency of your business and have an understanding of metrics important to you, like the market data, order management, and compliance providers.
+Deep industry knowledge and expertise mean your IT team will understand the dynamics of your environment and provide the right services and partners for your business.

 2. Planning Without IT